 - Individualized academic and professional advising with designated Honors College faculty and staff

 - Renewable Honors College Merit Scholarships and eligibility for Honors College study abroad scholarships

 - Recognition of Honors College course work on transcripts, on diploma, and at graduation

 Honors College Staff

-Dr. Terry Cooney, Dean of the College of Liberal Arts and Rector of the Honors College
+Dr. Terry Cooney, Rector of the Honors College

 Dr. Abram Fox, Honors College Coordinator